truthprice/interactive-web/README.md

 ## Usage

-Please visit the [Bellybutton Biodiversity](https://www.example.com) web page to see the visuals.
+Please visit the [Bellybutton Biodiversity](https://truthprice.github.io/interactive-web) web page to see the visuals.

+Select a test subject from the dropdown menu to view the data for that person.